daytonaio/content/articles/20240910_daytona_digitalocean_provider.md

 The DigitalOcean Provider allows Daytona to create and manage Workspace projects on DigitalOcean droplets.
 This provider integrates Daytona with DigitalOcean, enabling scalable and flexible management of Workspaces in a cloud environment.
 To use the DigitalOcean Provider, we need a DigitalOcean API token with appropriate permissions.
 This token grants the necessary access to manage droplets, critical for Daytona’s Workspace project creation and management.

-In this guide, we will walk you through the setup and configuration of the Daytona DigitalOcean Provider, including creating an API token with the required permissions.
+In this article, we will walk you through the setup and configuration of the Daytona DigitalOcean Provider, including creating an API token with the required permissions.

 ### Prerequisites

-To follow along with this guide, you should have:
+To follow along with this article, you should have:
 - A basic understanding of [DigitalOcean](../definitions/20240910_definition_digitalocean.md) and [Droplets](../definitions/20240910_definition_droplets.md).
 - A DigitalOcean account with access to create API tokens.
 - Installed Daytona latest version [install from [here](https://www.daytona.io/docs/installation/installation/)]

-**Note:** *[In this guide, Daytona v0.29.1 is used]*
+**Note:** *[In this article, Daytona v0.29.1 is used]*

 ### TL;DR